Most Used Categories

 Does Sports Betting Involve Skill?

-Contrary to popular belief, sports betting does not involve “skill” because it is a house-banked casino game.
-The odds are stacked against you.
+Contrary to popular belief, sports betting does not involve “skill.”

-There’s the very rare exception of someone who can make an income from sports betting with a 3-5% return over the long term.
+There’s the rare exception of someone who can make an income from sports betting with a 3-5% return over the long term.
 Creating a methodology to win in the long run would involve so-called skill.
-Part of this process includes getting around the fact that sportsbooks ban or restrict people who win more often than they lose.

-Short-Term Wagering Is Based on Luck
+Short-Term Betting Based on Luck

-Many long-term losers have a serious problem.
+Many long-term losers have problem gambling issues.

 Illusion of Skill in Sports Betting